 But whether solid or engineered, an oak floor provides the same significant benefits to the value and saleability of your home, as well as the same physical and psychological health benefits.
 However, it takes up to 150 years before an oak is ready to use in construction whilst the timbers used for the base layers in an engineered plank reach maturity far, far more quickly.
-Even with everything else being equal, engineered oak products ensure a better use of resources.
+Even with everything else being equal, engineered wood ensures a better use of resources.

 Choosing the best oak for flooring

 There are 600 different species of oak.
 With the exception of our Xtreme collection and the reclaimed products which originate from North America, all Havwoods oak products are European oak.
-European oak encompasses two species, both of which exhibit essentially the same characteristics, and is sometimes known as English oak, Polish oak, French oak, etc, according to its country of origin.
-Classed as a white oak, European oak has a warm golden, honey colour, an even tone and a distinctive wavy grain pattern.
-When fumed, it takes on a consistent dark, rich colour, very like walnut.
+European oak encompasses two species, both of which are classified as white oak and exhibit essentially the same characteristics.
+They have a warm golden, honey colour, an even tone and a distinctive wavy grain pattern.
+When fumed, they take on a consistent dark, rich colour, very like walnut.